 No. The pre-tax benefit is strictly for commuting by mass transit and third-party vanpools.
 You cannot use the benefit to pay for E-Z Pass, a popular question.

 There is an existing pre-tax parking benefit for those driving to work.
-Now through December 31, 2013, it is up to $245/month per employee.
+As of January 1, 2014, it is up to $250/month per employee.
 Explore the parking benefit option with the third-party administrators.
 Many of them offer parking options in their services.

 Where else can I go to get more details on the benefit?